corda/corda-docs-portal/content/en/platform/corda/4.12/community/get-started/tutorials/supplementary-tutorials/tutorial-integration-testing.md

 The problem comes during development and testing.
 The signing of the CorDapp may be not be possible during development but just before a release, for example, because the signing process uses a HSM.
 Therefore, you must be able to test that your Corda 4.11 to 4.12 migration works.
 You can do it using the node driver.

-To do this, you can sign `TestCordapps` with the introduction of a `TestCordapp.asSigned()` method that creates a copy of the JAR and signs it with the dev key.
+To do this, sign `TestCordapps` with the introduction of a `TestCordapp.asSigned()` method that creates a copy of the JAR and signs it with the dev key.

 The node driver also adds support for the new `legacy-contracts` directory.
 This is done with a new `NodeParameters` property, `val legacyContracts: Collection<TestCordapp> = emptySet()`.